Chris99ChangHo/gna-web-dev-internship-2025/week-02/day-03.md

 **📌 Started and significantly progressed on the header section, focusing on logo, navigation menu, and utility icons (Search, My Account, Cart).**
 **📌 Investigated and applied methods for mobile and tablet optimization, specifically for banners and embedded videos.**
 **📌 Implemented Elementor's Product widget with detailed query usage for specific product displays.**
-**📌 Worked extensively on the My Account page, covering login, registration, and all related processes.**
+**📌 Configured and designed the My Account page, including comprehensive handling of login, registration, and all customer account processes.**
-**📌 Completed the My Shop page (main page displaying all products).**
+**📌 Set up and completed the My Shop page as the primary product catalog, displaying all items.**
 **📌 Finished basic setup/design for Home, About Us, and Contact Us pages.**
 **📌 Reviewed and summarized common WooCommerce and Elementor development challenges and their solutions from today's practice.**